A Step-by-Step Approach on How to Study & Prepare for the MBE

 For example, I noticed that whenever I changed my answer choice, I usually got the question wrong and my first choice was correct.
 To fix this, I implemented this default strategy: I would read all answer choices, and decide on an answer.
 Once decided, my default strategy was to never change an answer choice unless I was 100% positive of the new changed answer choice.
 If there was any doubt (even a .001% chance), I was not allowed to change the answer.
 This strategy limited my bad habit of changing answer choices when my first choice was usually correct.

-Default Strategies also set the stage for automating things you should not be spending time on when taking the exam (i.e. having a system for bubbling the answer sheet).
+Default Strategies also set the stage for automating things you should not be spending time on when taking the exam (e.g. having a system for bubbling the answer sheet).
 Knowing yourself and developing strategies to address your problem areas is KEY to obtaining a high score on the bar exam.

 4Prior to the July 2017 bar exam, the MBE consisted of 190 scored questions and 10 unscored pretest questions.